avisoventures/avisoventures.github.io/content/posts/effective-company-wide-kpis.md

 ## Implementation

 Good KPIs often require software infrastructure to track and measure progress accurately.
-Setting up these systems is an excellent use of engineering managers' time—they leverage their skills, stay engaged without disrupting core projects, and collaborate with non-engineering teams.
+Setting up these systems is an excellent use of engineering managers' time: they leverage their skills, stay engaged without disrupting core projects, and collaborate with non-engineering teams.

 Given the commitment required, it's entirely possible that your organization isn't ready yet for company-wide KPIs.
 That's okay.
 It's better to have no company KPIs than to announce KPIs that quickly become orphaned.

----

-P.S.
-I drafted this based purely on my own experience and didn’t research official KPI best practices What did I miss?